Please ensure Javascript is enabled for purposes of website accessibility

 Yes!
 Coxswains should register same as rowers and come to tryouts.
 Coxswains will not be held to the same physical standards, coxswain requirements will be explained once tryouts begin.

-+ How long is the season?
++ What time is practice and how long is the season?

 The season lasts from September to May with Nationals happening the first week of June.
 Boats must qualify to race at Nationals at Regionals in May.
 Practice is roughly 4-6:30 PM Monday through Friday and also on Saturday mornings.
 Regattas are mostly on Saturdays and/or Sundays.
 Each squad has its own practice and race schedule for the full 9 month season.